 - 1. Provide a brief narrative demonstrating the quality of the program faculty.
-Include a summary list of the faculty with appointment type, terminal degree title and field, academic title/rank, status (full-time, part-time, or adjunct), and the course(s) each faculty member will teach.
+Include a summary list of the faculty with appointment type, terminal degree title and field, academic title/rank, status (full-time, part-time, or adjunct) and the course(s) each faculty member will teach.

 Almost all of the faculty listed below have been engaged with the University for several years.
 Dr. Butler is a full-time faculty member.
 All of the faculty members hold terminal degrees.
 The University leadership is confident in the quality of the faculty and their ability to provide a learning environment that supports the University's goals for student success.
 Additional Ph.D.-qualified faculty will be added as needed.
+Based on COMAR 13B.02.02.17(G), at least 1/2 of all courses will be taught by Full Time Faculty, including those listed in the table below.

-Instructors who we anticipate will be engaged with the Ph.D. in Healthcare Informatics are:
+Instructors who will be engaged with the M.Res. in Healthcare Informatics are:

 INSTRUCTOR BACKGROUND COURSES ALIGNED TO BE TAUGHT Dr. William Butler Full Time DSc Cybersecurity M.Sc.
-Strategic Studies B.S.
-Computer Science All HCI 900 Courses Dr. Christopher Linski Full Time D.Mgt.
-Organization Development M.S.
-Management All HCI 800 and 900 Courses Dr. Delores Springs Adjunct Ph.D.
+Strategic Studies B.S Computer Science All HCI 700 Level Courses Dr. Christopher Linski Full Time D.Mgt Organization Development M.S.
+Management All HCI 700 Level Courses Dr. Delores Springs Adjunct Ph.D.
 Strategic Leadership M.S.
 Executive Leadership B.S.
-Psychology All HCI 900 Courses Dr. William Triplett Adjunct Ph.D.
+Psychology All HCI 700 Level Courses Dr. William Triplett Adjunct PhD.
 Healthcare Technology Ph.D.
 Cybersecurity M.B.A.
-All HCI 800 and 900 Courses resume to the position at Capitol Tech and has over 20 years of previous experience in a variety of fields and industries.
+All HCI 700 Level Courses